dantrim/parquet-writer/docs/struct_types.rst

 Declaring columns containing struct typed data is done via the ``struct`` type specifier.

-For example, a struct typed column with three named fields ``field0``, ``field1``, and ``field2`` with data types ``int32``, ``float``, and ``list1d[float]``, respectively, is done as follows:
+For example, a struct-typed column with three named fields ``field0``, ``field1``, and ``field2`` with data types ``int32``, ``float``, and ``list1d[float]``, respectively, is done as follows: